BerlynseaTyler/agentic-logistics-incident-response/README.md

 > - Assigning the incident to a specialized response group.
 > - Sending a notification to logistics leadership.
 > - Generating a ServiceNow task for supply chain recovery analysis.
-#### Self-Healing Webhook Retry Mechanism (Future Stretch Goal)
+#### Self-Healing Agent or Webhook Retry Mechanism (Future Stretch Goal)
-> Implement a retry mechanism for transient webhook failures before escalation, allowing the workflow to self-recover without human input.
+> Implement a retry mechanism for agent or webhook connection failures before escalation, allowing the workflow to self-recover without human input.